raygervais/raygervais.dev/content/posts/2020/01/introducing-ray-gervais-dev/index.md

 Furthermore, the idea of modern JavaScript frameworks such as VueJS and React being utilized to power a-more-static HTML-than-SPA front-end ensured that modern development lessons wouldn't hinder performance or result in a 2010's web experience.
 Who remembers querying the server for every URL click and reloading the page? _Yuck_.
 Having learned VueJS in the past year, the chance to use it in the context of a non-web-application context (as opposed to a web site) seemed incredible.
 My past experience as a MEAN stack developer means that I'm more familiar developing both websites and application in the platform compared to modifying WordPress themes; This is a different canvas, with a different brushstroke requirement.

 Lastly, Netlify's platform offerings have opened up a plethora of hosting options for modern web application stacks, including Python, JavaScript, and Ruby.
 Though aimed for static site hosting, I've seen countless examples of React, VueJS, Flask all working on the same platform with great success.
 GoDaddy's offerings and lack of support towards anything beyond LAMP stack setups -depending on tier of course, I found their private server's to be too expensive.
-Having a dedicated CI/CD platform which enables SSL-enabled deployments of your web applications is an incredibly powerful resource for modern developers; their onboarding and developer experiene being so top notch is the cherry on top.
+Having a dedicated CI/CD platform which enables SSL-enabled deployments of your web applications is an incredibly powerful resource for modern developers; their onboarding and developer experience being so top notch is the cherry on top.

 ## What's New?

 - This site is open source!
 All of the beautiful (and not so beautiful) code can be found [here!](https://github.com/raygervais/raygervais.dev)
 - The site is powered by Gridsome (duh!), and is aimed at maintaining a 100% score on Google Chrome's Lighthouse platform.
 That being said, I'm not targetting this for as PWA learning experience just yet.
 - So far (I may need to update this, `TODO: ensure this point is still correct`), there are no CSS frameworks in use.
 My beloved Bulma is sitting in the corner waiting to be used and alas, I'm trying to maintain the template's minimalism for the time being.
+I know in time I'll replace majority of the template code with my own ideas, but it's a good starting point which allows me to launch the MVP of this site.
 - With the release of this new site on Netlify's platform, HTTPS certificates [free 90-day expiry] from Let's Encrypt are built and deployed with every publish, meaning no longer will I have to worry about out-of-date certificates.
+This is a major improvement for me since I've neglected updating Let's Encrypt SSL certs for my own site for quite some time.

 ## What's Broken?